ava-labs/hypersdk-starter-kit/README.md

 ## 1. Start the Whole Stack

-Run: `docker compose up -d --build devnet faucet frontend`
+Run: `docker compose up -d --build devnet faucet frontend`.
+Might take 5 minutes to download dependencies.

 For devcontainers or codespaces, forward ports 8765 for faucet, 9650 for the chain, and 5173 for the frontend.